SwozV/SwozV/README.md

 👋 Hi, I’m Swoz 😄

 I'm currently a university 🎓 student majoring in Computer Science 💻.
-I'm passionate about programming and currently learning Go :golang:.
+I'm passionate about programming and currently learning Golang.

 In my free time, I like to work on side projects :hammer: and contribute to open source :octocat:.